 [root@mgmt-cass-b ~]# cat /etc/sysconfig/selinux | grep disabled SELINUX=disabled [root@mgmt-cass-b ~]# systemctl disable firewalld [root@mgmt-cass-b ~]# systemctl stop firewalld |

 3: Install Python: Make sure Python 2.7 is installed in your CentOS 7 system.
-Default version of installed python is 2.7.5
+The default version of installed Python is 2.7.5

 5: Set JAVA_HOME Variable